 SpaceCloud launched to orbit on June 30,2021 from Cape Canaveral to validate future space data handling

-We are now ready to validate our cloud computing SpaceCloud® ecosystem in space.
+We have now validated our cloud computing SpaceCloud® ecosystem in space.
 SpaceCloud hitched a ride to space onJune 30, 2021 from Cape Canaveral on D-Orbits WILD RIDE ION mission.
 The SpaceCloud demonstrations and tests to verify on-orbit timely data generation for Earth Observation applications will be carried out during the third mission phase for the first time in space.
 The SpaceCloud in-orbit validation on WILD RIDE includes applications developed by Unibap and third parties for disaster monitoring, video and image data transfer optimization, space domain awareness, advanced image processing for precision agriculture, defense early warning and integrated satellite communication.
 The applications are selected to target the four highest-value markets segment of space data.

 The main vehicle – “ION SCV003 Dauntless David”

 ION Wild Ride is the world’s first space mission using radiation-tolerant advanced heterogeneous computing technologies featuring 4 Tera Operations per Second (TOPS) distributed over AMD CPU and GPU, Microsemi FPGA, and Intel Movidius Myriad X Vision Processing Unit.
 To this end, Unibap has delivered a flight model of the SpaceCloud iX5-100 and a full flight software solution for the mission.
 This will be used in-orbit by Unibap and D-Orbit to test and validate the SpaceCloud capabilities for providing commercial global geospatial high-value real-time information.